- The digital equipment of the home office workplace has improved for every second person (47 per cent).

 - Most employees use video conferencing in the home office (50.9 per cent).

 - Employers are encouraged to deliver digital technologies, IT security and training to employees to help them work safely and successfully from home.

 The trend to increasingly use digital technologies to work from home or on the road is expected to continue even after the Covid-19 pandemic.
-The majority of employees plan to continue to make greater use of digital technologies to work regardless of location.
-This is the result of a representative survey conducted by the market and opinion research institute Civey on behalf of eco – Association of the Internet Industry: Three out of four employed people (74.6 per cent) with the option of working at home want to continue to be productive outside the office with the help of digital technologies even after the Covid-19 pandemic.
+The majority of employees plan to continue to make greater use of digital technologies to work, regardless of location.
+This is the result of a representative survey conducted by the market and opinion research institute Civey on behalf of eco – Association of the Internet Industry: Three out of four employed people (74.6 per cent) with the option of working from home want to continue to be productive outside the office with the help of digital technologies, even after the Covid-19 pandemic.
 Video conferencing is the most used digital technology.
-50.9 per cent of all employed persons in Germany want to discuss online with colleagues, customers and partners even after the pandemic.
+50.9 per cent of all employed persons in Germany want to engage in online discussions with colleagues, customers and partners, even after the pandemic.

 Digital technologies at home have improved

 Many people benefit from improved digital equipment in the home office.
 About half (47 per cent) say in the survey that their own digital workplace has evolved during the Covid-19 pandemic.
 18.4 per cent say that the digital equipment has even improved a lot.
 No improvement in digital equipment in the home office was noted by 36.8 per cent.